BenjaminPlanterose/UMtools/README.md

 The formation of clusters in the U/M plane is a consistent feature of a genetic artefacts and meQTLs.
 To assign cluster identity to samples when the number of expected clusters is known (for example, after a U/M plot), we developed bivariate Gaussian mixture models (bGMMs).
-In such approach, we wrapped the routines from the EMCluster.
+In such approach, we wrapped the routines from the EMCluster R-package.
 Here are some examples:

 ```r
 set.seed(2); bGMM(M_U$M, M_U$U, "cg03398919", K = 2)